Home Nike Soccer California San Diego Nike Boys Soccer Camp at University of San Diego

 His playing days done, Quinn coached professionally in the Major Soccer League and locally at the highest youth levels.
 As the girls varsity coach at The Bishop’s Academy, Quinn led the Knights to San Diego Section high school titles.

-Quinn spent 11 seasons as Seamus McFadden’s assistant at San Diego before being named the Toreros’ head coach.
+Quinn spent 11 seasons as Seamus McFadden’s assistant at San Diego before being named the Toreros’ head coach in 2018.
 The two men switched roles with McFadden, San Diego’s head coach the previous 39 years, becoming Quinn’s assistant.

 He carries a deep belief in the university’s mission to develop students who serve in the community.
 When he was telling the team about a volunteer program working with students at nearby Montgomery Junior High, Quinn grabbed his USD shirt and told his players, “It’s all about the shirt and how we wear the shirt!”